 Are Pisces and Aries compatible?

 The Sun pair on its own can't answer that.
-It can tell you the pair tends to run at different speeds — Pisces feeling its way through, Aries moving first and naming things directly.
-Whether two specific people are compatible depends on the rest of both charts: the Moons, the Venuses, the Mars placements, the house overlays.
+What it can tell you is that the two tend to move at different tempos — Pisces feeling its way through, Aries moving first and saying the thing plainly.
+Whether two particular people click comes down to everything past the Suns: how the Moons sit together, the Venus and Mars threads across the charts, where each person's planets land in the other's houses.
 Plenty of Pisces-Aries couples build long, considered relationships.
 Plenty of same-sign couples don't.

 What's the worst part of Pisces-Aries?